Rice Hall 30

 - Ph.D., Cornell University, 1979

 My teaching interests center on twentieth-century literature, drama, and creative writing.
-The courses I regularly offer include Crossing Borders (a first-year seminar), Modern British and Irish Fiction, Shakespeare and the Limits of Genre, American Poets Since 1960, Contemporary British and Irish Drama, Modern Fiction and Sexual Difference, a class on the fiction of Vladimir Nabokov, and the playwriting workshop in the Creative Writing Program.
+The courses I've offered recently include Crossing Borders (a first-year seminar), Modern British and Irish Fiction, Shakespeare and the Limits of Genre, American Poets Since 1960, Contemporary British and Irish Drama, Modern Fiction and Sexual Difference, a class on the fiction of Vladimir Nabokov, another class on James Joyce and Virginia Woolf, and the playwriting workshop in the Creative Writing Program.
 In 2011 I was honored to receive Oberlin's Distinguished Teaching Award, and in 2012 was featured in the Princeton Review's The 300 Best Professors (Random House).

 I currently chair the Oberlin-in-London Program Committee and serve on the Creative Writing Program Committee.
 I also help administer Oberlin's admissions blogs and other social media websites.